-Group data governance components into "must haves" and "nice to haves."
+Group data governance components into "must haves" and "nice to have."
 Anything that supports high-priority goals or is attached to multiple identified business objectives is a "must have."
 Anything else is a "nice to have" that can be deployed later.

-In the personalization scenario above, "must haves" may include centralized collection of customer data, a data lineage flow, and automated approval of workflows.
-"Nice to haves" may include machine learning capabilities that help the business determine whether certain data fields in each customer profile are more trustworthy than others.
+In the personalization scenario above, "must haves" may include a centralized collection of customer data, a data lineage flow, and automated approval of workflows.
+"Nice to haves" may consist of machine learning capabilities that help the business determine whether particular data fields in each customer profile are more trustworthy than others.